-Every year on April 22, Earth Day marks the anniversary of the birth of the modern environmental movement in 1970.
-Historically, one billion people in more than 190 counties are mobilized to take action on this day.
+Every year on April 22, Earth Day is celebrated, marking the anniversary of the modern environmental movement.
+Across 190 countries, more than 1 billion people mobilize to take action on this day.

-At Threemile, we treat every day like it is Earth Day.
+As farmers, we like to treat every day like it is Earth Day.

-On this Earth Day, we celebrate the work of everyone protecting our natural resources.
-Working in harmony with each other and the environment, we remain committed to sustainable farming for today and the future.
+On this Earth Day, we honor the work of everyone protecting our natural resources and at Threemile, we remain committed to sustainable farming for today and the future.